anthohn/django-x-clone/README.md

 ![django-x-clone-home-page](https://github.com/anthohn/django-x-clone/assets/75019251/9e65d060-f107-4b6d-b9f1-2519386c7bf4)

-## Project Objective
+## Overview

 The main goal of this project is to develop a web application **only** by using the Django framework to create a website where users can create posts, follow other users, and interact with content similar to the X application.

 ## Planned Features

-1. **User Authentication:** Allow users to register, log in, and manage their profiles.
+- **User Authentication:** Allow users to register, log in, and manage their profiles.

-2. **Post Creation:** Enable users to create short messages, similar to tweets.
+- **Post Creation:** Enable users to create short messages, similar to tweets.

-3. **User Following:** Allow users to follow other users to see their posts in their feed.
+- **User Following:** Allow users to follow other users to see their posts in their feed.

-4. **Interactions:** Implement features such as likes, retweets, and comments on posts.
+- **Interactions:** Implement features such as likes, retweets, and comments on posts.

-5. **Search:** Add a search feature to allow users to find other users or specific posts.
+- **Search:** Add a search feature to allow users to find other users or specific posts.

 ## Development Environment